zshamrock/java-nats-streaming/README.md

 ### Publisher rate limiting

-STAN provides a connection option called `MaxPubAcksInFlight` that effectively limits the number of unacknowledged messages that a publisher may have in-flight at any given time.
+NATS Streaming provides a connection option called `MaxPubAcksInFlight` that effectively limits the number of unacknowledged messages that a publisher may have in-flight at any given time.
 When this maximum is reached, further `PublishAsync()` calls will block until the number of unacknowledged messages falls below the specified limit. ex:

 ```java
 ConnectionFactory cf = new ConnectionFactory(clusterID, clientID);